The number of people experiencing homelessness and housing instability in Massachusetts remains very high.

 The Center on Budget and Policy Priorities released a report in March 2014 looking at the impact of the federal Housing Choice Voucher Program (more commonly known as Section 8) on households participating in the program and the larger economy.
 Click here for the full report and for Massachusetts-specific data.

 This includes an estimated 727,546 people in Massachusetts living in households that fell below the poverty threshold.
 This estimate includes 198,980 children under the age of 18 and 90,732 elders age 65 and older.
 341,952 people were living in households with incomes under 50% of the federal poverty guidelines.

 In December 2018, the U.S. Census Bureau released the latest Small Area Income and Poverty Estimates — single-year income and poverty statistics for all counties and school districts.
 Massachusetts and national data can be found here.

 An estimated 1 in 8 people in Massachusetts receive basic benefits through the Department of Transitional Assistance (DTA).
 DTA’s monthly Facts and Figures reports include data on the following programs: Transitional Aid to Families with Dependent Children (TAFDC/”Welfare”), Emergency Aid to the Elderly, Disabled, and Children (EAEDC), State Supplemental Security Income (State SSI supplement), and Supplemental Nutrition Assistance Program (SNAP/”Food Stamps”).

 As cited above, the annual Out of Reach report from the National Low Income Housing Coalition shows how low wages and high rents lock renters out all across the country.
-For 2018, the national average fair market rent for a two-bedroom apartment was $1,149/month.
+For 2020, the national average fair market rent for a two-bedroom apartment is $1,246/month.